Kyle-droid-tech/Air-Traffic-Management/README.md

-Program to calcurate the arrival airplanes by using optimal control.
+Programs to calcurate the arrival airplanes by using optimal control.